seontology/seontology/README.md

 ## Description

-The **SEOntology** is a framework that WordLift, other SEOs, software engineers, and knowledge graph experts developed for **content optimization**.
+The **SEOntology** is the open-source semantic framework, initially developed by WordLift and then enriched with contributions from SEO experts, knowledge engineers, and developers.
+It serves as a semantic operating system for modern SEO, enabling agents, apps, and researchers to reason about, audit, and optimize web content through a shared vocabulary.
 Think of it as an operating system for your content strategy.
 This is an early draft.
+This ontology bridges SEO practice with linked data standards, powering automation, structured reasoning, and explainable AI across the entire content lifecycle.

 ## Features

 - **Main Classes**: Our ontology provides a comprehensive coverage of various SEO elements, such as:
   - `WebPage`: The primary entity representing a specific webpage, extended from Schema.org.
   - `Query`: The query for which the webpage ranks in SERPs, usually obtained through Google Search Console.
-  - `URL`: the unique identifier for the webpage.
+  - `URL`: The unique identifier for the webpage.
-  - `AnchorText`: the anchor text which is influenced by the Query that the WebPage ranks for.
+  - `AnchorText`: The anchor text which is influenced by the Query that the WebPage ranks for.
-  - `Link`: representing an internal or external link found on the webpage through crawling.
+  - `Link`: Representing an internal or external link found on the webpage through crawling.
+  - `LinkGroup`: A collection of links that are logically grouped, such as menus or footers.
+  - `Chunk`: A semantically meaningful text segment or section within a webpage.
+  - `EntityGap`: A placeholder for missing or unlinked entities relevant to the content.
+  - `ImageObject`: A representation of an image and its associated SEO metadata.
+  - `Language`: The language associated with content, useful for multilingual SEO.
+  - `Topic`: The central concept or subject a WebPage is about.
+  - `Schema`: All schema markup elements found on the webpage, in JSON-LD or other formats.
+  - `Model`: AI or ML models used for tasks such as summarization, classification, or scoring.
+  - `QualityScore`: A scoring container that aggregates content and SEO quality dimensions.
+  - `Persona`: The modeled archetype of a target user or audience segment.
+  - `DirectorySegment`: A logical segment in the site structure, derived from URL paths.
+  - `Domain`: A high-level grouping of pages based on domain or subdomain.
+  - `PageGroup`: A category or cluster of pages grouped by semantic or structural similarity.
   - `Thing`: The most generic type of item, expressed as an extension of the Thing class in Schema.org.
-  - `Schema`: all schema markup elements found on the webpage, in JSON-LD, or other formats.

-- **Object Properties**: These define relationships between classes.
-For instance:
+- **Selected Object Properties**: These define relationships between core SEO entities:
-  - `hasQuery`: To indicate the queries for which a `WebPage` ranks.
-  - `influencedByQuery`: Indicating the connection between the `AnchorText` and the `Query` class.
-  - `hasURL`: Indicating the uniform resource locator (URL) for the `WebPage`.
-  - `link`: indicating the links found on the `WebPage`.
-  - `usesSchema`: indicating the schema markup used to describe the `WebPage` itself.
+  - `hasQuery` / `isQueryOf`: Links a WebPage to one or more Queries it ranks for.
+  - `hasPrimaryQuery` / `isPrimaryQueryOf`: Connects a WebPage or Chunk to its primary target Query.
+  - `hasChunk` / `isChunkOf`: Links a WebPage to its content segments (Chunks).
+  - `hasImage` / `isImageOf`: Connects a WebPage with embedded ImageObjects.
+  - `hasLinkGroup` / `isLinkGroupOf`: Associates a WebPage with its LinkGroups.
+  - `hasLink` / `isLinkOf`: Connects a LinkGroup to individual Links.
+  - `hasPersona` / `isPersonaOf`: Maps a WebPage to its targeted Persona.
+  - `hasURL` / `isURLOf`: Binds a WebPage to its canonical URL.
+  - `about` / `isDescribedBy`: Relates a WebPage to the main entity (Thing) it discusses.
+  - `mentions`: Identifies entities (Thing) mentioned within the content.
+  - `hasEntityGap` / `isEntityGapOf`: Captures missing or unlinked entities for a Query.
+  - `hasQualityScore` / `isQualityScoreOf`: Relates a WebPage to a container of quality metrics.
+  - `hasSchemaMarkup` / `describesPage`: Links a WebPage with its structured schema markup.
+  - `hasModel` / `isModelOfImage`: Associates an AI model with an image used or generated.
+  - `hasLanguage` / `isLanguageOfImage`: Defines the language of an image or associated text content.
+  - `hasTopic` / `isMainTopicOf`: Captures the core Topic of a WebPage.

-- **Data Properties**: These properties store specific values related to classes.
-Notably:
+- **Selected Data Properties**: These attributes capture literal values and numerical metrics:
+  - `title`: The HTML or SERP title of the WebPage.
+  - `metaDescription`: The SEO meta description used for snippet generation.
+  - `bodyText`: The full textual content extracted from a WebPage.
+  - `chunkText`, `chunkPosition`: The text and order of appearance of a Chunk within a WebPage.
+  - `anchorValue`: The literal string value of an AnchorText.
+  - `aiGeneratedCaption`, `captionQualityScore`: AI-generated image metadata and quality assessment.
-  - `embeddingText`, `embedding`, `embeddingModel` for modeling embedding use cases with SEOntology.
+  - `embeddingText`, `embeddingValue`: Textual input and vector output for AI embedding models.
-  - Clicks & Impressions Metrics: `clicks7Days`, `click28Days`, `ctr7Days`, and so on for tracking webpage performance over time.
+  - `contentAccuracyScore`, `contentDepthScore`, `seoScore`, `readabilityScore`: Quality dimensions that help assess and optimize content.
+  - `clicks`, `ctr`, `impressions`: Performance metrics retrieved from tools like Google Search Console.
+  - `forecastedTraffic`: Predicted traffic volume based on a model.
+  - `queryType`, `keywordType`, `queryCategory`: Classification of a query by intent or semantics.
+  - `slugNgram`, `urlSlug`: Linguistic and structural attributes derived from the URL.
+  - `intent`: The inferred or labeled intent behind a search Query or WebPage target.
+  - `evaluationID`: An identifier used for tracking scoring or benchmarking results.
   - and more!

 ## SEOntology Visualized